akkord64/beanborg/README.md

 #### Ignore_By_StringAtPos

-This rule can be used to ignore a transaction based on the value of a specific CVS index.
+This rule can be used to ignore a transaction based on the value of a specific CSV index.
+The index in this rule must not already be assigned as a field mapping.

 ```
 - name: Ignore_By_StringAtPos